State terrorism: Russia

+During the Ère des attentats, a period of conflict between anarchists and the French state, the Foyot bombing was either done by the French police or by the Russian Empire's secret police, the Okhrana, which would have sought to provoke troubles in France.

 Following the February 2022 Russian invasion of Ukraine and the initial investigations into war crimes committed by Russian soldiers, there were calls for Russia to be designated a terrorist state.
 On May 10, 2022, Lithuania's parliament designated Russia a terrorist state and its actions in Ukraine a genocide.
 The US Senate unanimously passed a resolution to this effect on July 27, 2022, and the US House of Representatives is to consider such legislation.
 On August 11, Latvia's parliament designated Russia a state sponsor of terrorism.
 Ukraine's Verkhovna Rada on 20 August 2022 also designated Russia as a terrorist state.
 On October 17, the European Parliament approved a request to debate and vote on a resolution recognizing Russia as a terrorist state, which it did on November 23.

+As of October 2023, the following states and organizations have designated Russia as terrorist or a sponsor of terrorism: